graalvm/taming-build-time-initialization/BUILD_TIME_METHOD_EVALUATION_PROPOSAL.md

 5. A `static final` field of a class that is initialized at build time with `--initialize-at-build-time`.
 6. A function call to a `@Precompute`-annotated method that accepts only precomputed terms as arguments.
 7. An `Object#getClass()` call on a term whose type is known at build time.
 For example, `new Exception("Hi").getClass()` is a precomputed term.
-8. An array constructor whose inputs are only precoputed terms.
+8. An array constructor whose inputs are only precomputed terms.
-9. A `final` variable that is assigned one of the above terms and can not be re-assigned before usage.
+9. A `final` variable that is directly assigned a precomputed term.

 ## Storing (Reachability) Metadata in Data Structures